Wood's metal: Applications

 As suggested by the trade names, Wood's metal is used to fill thin-walled tube so that it can be bent to a radius without kinking or collapsing.
 The filling is easily melted and run out of the tube after bending is completed.
 The low melting point and lack of contraction on freezing make Wood's metal suitable for this purpose.

 Wood's Metal is also used for making fusible links in the sprinkler heads of commercial building automatic fire sprinkler systems.
-Due to the fire, ambient temperature increases enough to melt the link, releasing the water.
+In the event of a fire, ambient temperature increases enough to melt the link, releasing the water.
 A similar use is fusible plugs in boilers.

 Uses also include making custom-shaped apertures and blocks (for example, electron-beam cutouts and lung blocks) for medical radiation treatment, and making casts of keys that are hard to otherwise duplicate.

 Like other fusible alloys, e.g. Rose's metal, Wood's metal can be used as a heat-transfer medium in hot baths.
 Hot baths with Rose's and Wood's metals are not used routinely but are employed at temperatures above 220 °C.

 At room temperature, Wood's metal has a modulus of elasticity of 12.7 GPa and a yield strength of 26.2 MPa.